rasmushugosson/app-lib/README.md

 Please ensure you **comply with the LGPL** requirements if you distribute this library, particularly allowing users to swap in their own OpenAL Soft build.

+### GLM

+GLM is a header-only math library for graphics applications.
+It is included as source code in the `vendor/glm` folder, and built as a separate project.
+See the [official repo](https://github.com/g-truc/glm).

 ### Third-party licenses

 If you plan to use this library in your own projects, you must comply with the original licenses of: